smartcontracts/simple-optimism-node/README.md

 ## Setting a Data Directory

+Please note that this is an *optional* step but might be useful for anyone who was confused as I was about how to make Docker point at a different disk.
-If you'd like your Docker data to live on a disk other than your primary disk, update or create `/etc/docker/daemon.json` with the following:
+If you'd like your Docker data to live on a disk other than your primary disk, update or create `/etc/docker/daemon.json`:

 ```json
 {